All California residents who apply for financial aid are expected to apply for a Cal Grant.

 2. What are the enrollment requirements for Cal Grant A and B?

 To receive the full grant amount, you must be enrolled full-time.
 Your enrollment is verified at the end of the fifth week of classes.
+Cal Grant awards are limited to the equivalent of four years of full-time study, with some exceptions.
 If you are enrolled less than full-time, your Cal Grant will be reduced based on the following schedule and you may need to repay these funds.
-If you stay enrolled full-time, not only will you keep your full Cal Grant, you will make good progress toward completing your degree.
+If you stay enrolled full-time, not only will you keep your full Cal Grant, you will make timely progress toward completing your degree.

 |Number of Enrolled Units||Cal Grant Amount to Be Repaid|